-One advantage of SSM Parameter is that it costs nothing.
+One advantage of SSM Parameter is that it costs nothing to use standard parameters.
 You can store up to 10,000 parameters and you won’t get billed.
-AWS Secret Manager costs $0.40 for every secret per month and $0.05 in every 10,000 API calls.
+Advanced Parameters has a cost associated with it, however.
+AWS Secret Manager bills you a fixed cost for every secret per month and for every 10,000 API calls.

 SSM Parameter Store

 4KB or 8KB

 Values can be encrypted with KMS

 Built-in password generator

 Free for standard parameters.
 Advanced parameters are charged per parameter and API transaction

 Parameter Store is integrated with Secrets Manager so that you can retrieve Secrets Manager secrets when using other AWS services that already support references to Parameter Store parameters.
 This is helpful if your application is configured to use Parameter Store APIs, but you want your secrets to be stored in Secrets Manager.

 To learn more on how to reference your AWS Secrets Manager secrets from Parameter Store parameters, you can check this documentation on the AWS site.